 Teacher: Mrs Runciman

-As a school we aim for all children to read at home to an adult at least three times a week.
+As a school we aim for all children to read at home to an adult five times a week.
 Thank you for supporting your child in achieving this.
-Dojo points are awarded each week for every child that has five home reads that week.
-We will continue to promote a love of reading in school and our class book this term is The Demon Dentist by David Walliams.
+Dojo points are awarded each week for every child that has five home reads recorded in their Home/Academy diary that week and your child will also move up our rocket reading display each time they read at home.
+By Friday each child with five home reads will also get a treat from our class prize box.
+We will continue to promote a love of reading in school and our class book this term will continue to be The Pumpkin Project by Katie Smith.

 Have you seen the Kids’ Zone?
 Play games and visit some cool websites.
 You can vote for your favourites.